EliziumNet/Krayola/README.md

 ## Trouble shooting

-Owing to the nature of how arrays have been implemented in PowerShell, it very easy to tie yourself up in knots when defining multi dimensional arrays as the $Pairs parameter (to Write-ColouredPairs and Write-PairsInColour) or $ColouredTextLine parameter (to Write-InColour).
+Owing to the nature of how arrays have been implemented in PowerShell, it very easy to tie yourself up in knots when defining multi dimensional arrays as the $Pairs parameter (to Write-ThemedColouredPairs and Write-RawPairsInColour) or $TextSnippets parameter (to Write-InColour).
 It's incumbent on you to make appropriate use of @() and comma operators to get the result you intended.
 In fact, in writing this documentation I actually made this silly mistake that highlights this very issue.

 An example I was attempting to illustrate is as follows: